sitebay/docs/articles/guides/quick-answers/sitebay/point-in-time-machine-wordpress/index.md

 Conclusion

-Site Bay's Point-in-Time Recovery Machine revolutionizes WordPress site management, offering a robust safety net that empowers you to manage your site confidently.
+SiteBay's Point-in-Time Recovery Machine revolutionizes WordPress site management, offering a robust safety net that empowers you to manage your site confidently.
 Whether you're recovering from a mishap or undoing a problematic update, PITR provides the flexibility and control needed to maintain your site's integrity with minimal disruption.